cl-library-docs/common-lisp-libraries/docs/postmodern.md

 → list

-Return the size of a postgresql table in k or m.
+Return the size of a given postgresql table in k or m.
 Table-name can be either a string or quoted.

 ### terminate-backend